trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

 TriBITS Subpackage Core Variables .................................

-The core varaibles assoicated with a subpackage are identicial to the `TriBITS Package Core Variables`_.
+The core variables assoicated with a subpackage are identicial to the `TriBITS Package Core Variables`_.
 The only difference is that a subpackage may need to refer to its parent package where a top-level package does not have a parent package.
-The extra varaibles that are defined when processing a subpackages files are:
+The extra variables that are defined when processing a subpackages files are:

   ``PARENT_PACKAGE_NAME``